 #4 X-3 Series Flat Foot Rack by Titan Fitness

 High Quality at a Lower Cost

-The R-4 uses 2×3″ 11 gauge steel and uses 5/8″ hardware.
-The entire unit weighs 250 lbs and it comes with a lifetime warranty.
-All of the J-Cups, Pin/Pipe Safeties, and Band Pegs are all included.
+This bad boy uses 3×3″ 11-gauge steel and uses 5/8″ hardware.
+The entire unit weighs 280 lbs and it comes with a 1-year warranty.
+J-cups are included.

-This model also has 2 pull-up bars.
+This rack also features 2 pull-up bars.
 One with a skinnier grip and one with a fatter grip.

-On the negative side, this unit does still have a rather large footprint at 53×53″.
-Also, it isn’t available in multiple colors like the first place unit is, black is the only option.
+On the negative side, this unit does still have a somewhat large footprint at 50×48″.
+Also, it isn’t available in multiple colors like some of the others on this list, black is the only option.

 - High quality at a lower price